usc-isi-i2/dig-etl-engine/README.md

 - Landmark Tool GUI: `localhost:3333`
 - Elastic Search: `localhost:9200`

+To stop docker containers, run following command

+    docker-compose stop

+# Verify installation

+The file `./datasets/elicit_20.jl` can be used for verification, it is formatted in [JSON LINES](http://jsonlines.org/) and includes 20 documents.
+Each document at least contains `doc_id` (unique string), `url`, `raw_content` (encoded in UTF-8).

+In web browser, open up `MyDIG web service GUI` at `localhost:9880`, create a project named `test`, then click `open` to open project detail configuration page.

+Click `import json lines file` button on right, upload `elicit_20.jl`, then you will see `ce_news_article.org` shows up in TLD (top level domain) table.
+Enter `15` in the `Desired number of docs to run` input box and click `update` button.
+Then the desired number of this TLD will be update to `15`.

+Click red button named `recreate knowledge graph` to create a new knowledge graph and upload the data.
+Wait a few seconds, you should see updates in the column `ES` (this number will be less or equal to desired number).

+Finally, click `DIG GUI` button to open and test on DIG.

+# Detailed function introduction

+`recreate knowledge` is used to recreate the index in elastic search and regenerate ETK config.
+All the desired data marked previously will be re-added and re-run automatically.
+This function will also turn on pipeline.
+Only use it after you did some incompatible changes.

+> Incompatible changes: upload new glossaries, update fields, update tags, update Landmark rules.

+`turn on pipleine` is used to fire up ETK processes with previous config.
+If you only want to add some new data, use this function.
+ETK processes will exit after idle for 1 hour.
+Then this button will turn into enable.

 # Advanced operations

 If some of the docker images in docker-compose file are updated, run the following command first.

     docker-compose pull <service name>

-Defaultly, only one process of ETK will run, if you want to run multi ETK processes, please refer to `./mydig-webservice/config_docker.py`, set the value of `etl.number_of_workers` (less or equal to the value of`input_partitions` in `config_docker_sandbox.py`) and restart docker-compose.
+Defaultly, 4 process of ETK will run, if you want to run multi ETK processes, please refer to `./mydig-webservice/config_docker.py`, set the value of `etl.number_of_workers` (less or equal to the value of`input_partitions` in `config_docker_sandbox.py`) and restart docker-compose.

+The data in kafka queue will be cleaned after two days.

 ## Manager's endpoints